barisoztas/satellite_altimetry/README.md

 Version 1.1: Update at 13-12-2021 \
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can read Sentinel 3 Measurements from netCDF files and export them to xlsx format.
 Calculate water surface height and print results to excel
 Version 1.2: Update at 07-01-2022 \
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I will be add different waveform retracking algorithms.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; I will be adding different waveform retracking algorithms.
 Also, implementation of Jason 1-2-3 will be added soon.
 Stay tuned.

 ## Contact